LitiumAB/Education/Developer Education/Tasks/Installation/README.md

         1. Click **Import** (the Accelerator installation can take a couple of minutes)
     1. Remove **/litium** and everything after it from the url to browse the public Accelerator website

-> Note that the site will have limited functionality until [Litium search](../Litium%20search) Litium Search is configured
+> Note that the site will have limited functionality until [Litium search](../Litium%20search) is configured

 ## Optional extra task: User secrets